Ellie Goulding: 2009–2011: Lights and Bright Lights

-Although Ellie Goulding signed to Polydor Records in July 2009, her debut single, "Under the Sheets", was released through the independent label Neon Gold Records, appearing digitally in the United Kingdom on 15 November 2009.
-The single peaked at on the UK Singles Chart following Goulding's appearance on Later... with Jools Holland (performing "Under the Sheets" and "Guns and Horses") and a UK tour supporting Little Boots.
-"Wish I Stayed" was available as a free download as Single of the Week on iTunes Store UK from 22 to 28 December 2009.
+Following her discovery by the manager Jamie Lillywhite in 2009, Goulding signed to the British record label Polydor Records in July, which released her debut extended play (EP), An Introduction to Ellie Goulding, in December.
+Her debut single, "Under the Sheets", was released through the independent label Neon Gold Records, appearing digitally in the United Kingdom on 15 November.
+The single peaked at on the UK singles chart following Goulding's appearance on Later... with Jools Holland and a UK tour supporting Little Boots.
+"Wish I Stayed" became available as a free download as was named "Single of the Week" on iTunes Store UK from 22 to 28 December.

-Before the release of her debut album, Goulding won the BBC Sound of 2010 poll, which showcases the music industry's top choices for rising stars.
-She also won the Critics' Choice Award at the 2010 Brit Awards, making her the second artist to win both in the same year.
-Goulding co-wrote "Love Me 'Cause You Want To" for Gabriella Cilmi's second album, Ten, and three songs ("Remake Me + You", "Notice", "Jumping into Rivers") for Diana Vickers's debut album, Songs from the Tainted Cherry Tree.
-Her song "Not Following" was used by German singer Lena on her debut album My Cassette Player.
-Goulding was featured on rapper Tinie Tempah's single "Wonderman" from his debut studio album Disc-Overy (2010).
+Before the release of her debut studio album, Goulding won the BBC Sound of 2010 poll, which showcased the music industry's top choices for rising stars.
+She also won the Critics' Choice Award at the Brit Awards 2010, making her the second artist to win both in the same year.
+She co-wrote "Love Me 'Cause You Want To" for the Australian Gabriella Cilmi and three songs ("Remake Me + You", "Notice", and "Jumping into Rivers") for Diana Vickers.
+Goulding's song, "Not Following", was used by the German singer Lena Meyer-Landrut on her debut studio album, My Cassette Player (2010).
+Goulding was featured on rapper Tinie Tempah's single "Wonderman".